-There are five types of detention:
+There are three types of detention:

-- 20 minute same day lunch detention -This detention can be set for lateness to school in the morning (arrive after 8.40) or for anti social behaviour during social times.
+- 20 minute same day lunch detention: This detention can be set for lateness to school in the morning (arrive after 8.40) or for anti social behaviour during social times. - 3-5: set by Class Charts for multiples of 5 Ready to Learn infringements ('3-5' for 5) and also set by pastoral and senior leadership as appropriate - I-5: Set by the teacher for failure to follow the Code of Conduct.

-- 30 minute detention

-- 45 minute detention

-- Period 3-5

-Set by the teacher for failure to follow the Code of Conduct.
 These will take place daily.
-Parents will be informed via Class Charts by 1.30pm on the day of the detention.
+Parents will be informed via Class Charts by I.30pm on the day of the detention.

-(c) Period 3-5 Detention
+(c) I-5 Detention

-The use of the Period 3-5 Detention is to maintain and continue the education of the pupil whilst giving a sanction for his/her actions.
+The use of the I-5 Detention is to maintain and continue the education of the pupil whilst giving a sanction for his/her actions.
 It is also a preventative measure to reduce the use of suspension where appropriate.

-SLT or Heads of Learning may decide that a pupil needs to receive one or more Period 3-5 Detentions following poor conduct which has affected the education of others or another type of behaviour considered serious enough to warrant use of the sanction.
+SLT or Heads of Learning may decide that a pupil needs to receive one or more I-5 Detentions following poor conduct which has affected the education of others or another type of behaviour considered serious enough to warrant use of the sanction.